-"Given at our camp at Riezburg, Aug.
-12, 1611."
-The answer of the king of Denmark, far exceeding the defiance of his rival in violence and personal insult, may remind the reader of the speeches addressed to their enemies on the field of battle by the Homeric
+"Given at our camp at Riezburg, August 12, 1611."
+The answer of the king of Denmark far exceeding the defiance of his rival in violence and personal insult, may remind the reader of the speeches addressed to their enemies on the field of battle by the Homeric heroes :--- lence upon vour head.

 "We, Christian IV., by the grace of God king of Denmark, give you, Charles IX., king of Sweden, to understand, that your indiscreet and insolent letter has been delivered to us by a trumpeter.
-Such a
+Such a message on your part we were far from expecting, but we observe that the dog-days are not yet past, and D 2 conclude that they are still shedding their full vio-

-"As to your assertion that we have not acted as a Christian king or as a man of honour, and that we have infringed upon the articles of the treaty of Stettin; in this you are guilty of a shameless falsehood, and aet in the character of a base slanderer, who has recourse to insult, when he dares not maintain his rights by force.
-Extreme necessity alone has compelled us to undertake this war, for which we hope to be able to answer before God at the final judgment, where you also will be ealled upon to account for the blood you have compelled us to shed, as well as for all the tyrannical actions which in late times you have committed, both against your own enemies and other unhappy persons.
+"As to your assertion that we have not acted as a Christian king or as a man of honour, and that we have infringed upon the articles of the treaty of Stettin-in this you are guilty of a shameless falsehood, and act in the character of a base slanderer, who has recourse to insult, when he dares not maintain his rights by force.
+Extreme necessity alone has compelled us to undertake this war, for which we hope to be able to answer before God at the final judgment, where you also will be called upon to account for the blood you have compelled us to shed, as well as for all the tyrannical actions which in late times you have committed, both against your own enemiss and other unhappy persons.